Pleasant Valley School District (Pennsylvania): Schools

 High school students may choose to attend Monroe Career and Tech Institute for training.
-The Colonial Intermediate Unit IU20 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty!
+The Colonial Intermediate Unit IU20 provides the district with a wide variety of services, including specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

 The Pleasant Valley School District offers a wide variety of clubs, activities and an extensive sports program.